 For the last few years its been a lot of solo gigs, speaking engagements and those kinda things.
 And you know, all us band guys, and girls, are happy to be out there doing it again because to be honest with you, he doesnt really require a band to be successful so were fortunate and thankful to be along for the ride, as we have been for all these years.

 Cool.
 From 2006 to 2009, the AWK band was on hiatus.
 What did you do during that time?

-I did some drum tech gigs, and i can sorta answer one of your other questions before you even ask it, how did i get involved with Andrew.
+I did some drum tech gigs, and I can sorta answer one of your other questions without you asking it, how did i get involved with Andrew.
 I went out with them on the very first tour as the drum tech.
 So when it came to downtime with us not touring, that was my other avenue to make money, as well as playing local gigs in my home town.
-I haven’t worked with any other bigger bands, as far as playing goes, but hopefully that will come.
+I havent worked with any other bigger bands, as far as playing goes, but hopefully that will come.